 I'm not a PhD student, can I also apply?

 Yes.
-Most of the participants of GEOSTAT Summer Schools are PhD students, but this is not a requirement (you should, however, be aware that people attending are between 25-30 years old most of the time).
+Most of the participants of GEOSTAT Summer Schools are PhD students, but this is not a requirement (you should, however, be aware that people attending are usually in the age group 25-35).

 Who can register for the Summer Schools?

 GEOSTAT is an open platform for collaboration.
 We do not look at your age, sex, race, profession, passport, your financial capacities...
 On the other hand, we do have to rank the applicants because we typically get 2-3 more applications than places.
 At the moment, selection of candidates follows a ranking system, which is based on: solidarity, academic output and contributions to the open source projects.
 To remove geographical bias, participants coming from more distant areas have a priority on the rankings list.
-Participants from ODA countries typically receive a subsidized price for the accommodation and registration costs.
+Participants from ODA-listed countries typically receive a subsidized price for the accommodation and registration costs.